shabados/mobile/STRUCTURE.md

 ## Configuration

 Dotenv configuration files are stored inside the `config` folder, with a file per environment.
-More information can be found inside the [Configuration README document](./config/README.md).

 ## Source Code